EECS150/fpga_labs_sp24/lab1/README.md

 <summary> VS Code </summary>

 A modern graphical text editor is Visual Studio Code, which supports editing text files through an SSH session.
-To use Visual Studio Code on your personal machine for remote development, please follow the  [Remote development over SSH](https://code.visualstudio.com/docs/remote/ssh-tutorial) tutorial.
+To use Visual Studio Code on your personal machine for remote development, please download the [SSH Remote Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) with which you can connect to the remote machines and download some type of verilog language server, such as [SystemVerilog - Language Support](https://marketplace.visualstudio.com/items?itemName=eirikpre.systemverilog), [Verilog-HDL](https://marketplace.visualstudio.com/items?itemName=mshr-h.VerilogHDL) or similar!
 </details>